colinbull/colinbull.github.io/about.md

 ---

-I hold a master’s degree in Physics from the University of Birmingham and I'm currently working as a consultant software developer/technical architect in the UK commodity-trading sector, where I have been fortunate enough to implement several large scale solutions in F#.
+I hold a master’s degree in Physics from the University of Birmingham and I'm currently working as a freelance consultant programmer/technical architect in the UK commodity-trading sector, where I have been fortunate enough to implement several large scale solutions in F#.

-In his spare time, Colin enjoys learning about new technologies especially ones related functional programming and contributes to several F# community open source projects.
-Including
+In my spare time I enjoy learning about new technologies/languages especially ones related programming and contributes to several F# community open source projects.
+Including but not limited to

 * [Cricket](http://github.com/fsprojects/Cricket)
 * [FAKE](http://github.com/fsharp/Fake)